gmanriqueUy/mysql-excel/README.md

  > select * from gists;
 ```

-Type `exit` when all desired queries are executed.
+Type `exit` when you are done executing queries.
 <br>
 Enter the name of the excel file on the prompt and hit enter.